-To eliminate the need of have the following items brought in, the Detention Center has available for purchase, 4 oz.
-Contact Solution \$4.00, Contact Lens Case \$2.00, Reading glasses (strength subject to availability) \$8.00, and Denture Adhesive \$4.00.
 The cost of the item requested will be deducted from your financial account.
 If indigent, you will be allowed to purchase the above items, placing your account in the negative.
 In the case of reading glasses, if at your release, they are returned in good condition we will take them back and credit your account.

-Ice Packs - Before a Deputy can provide an ice pack to a requesting inmate, the inmate must first complete a Non-Emergency Medical Request form.
+ICE PACKS - will only be provided for acute injury/sprain.
+Before a Deputy can provide an ice pack to a requesting inmate, the inmate must first complete a

+"Health Services Request" form.
 This is needed so that records can be kept as to the cause and type of injury/sprain necessitating the request.
-The Non-Emergency Request will be provided to the Detention Centers Medical Authority, so if you feel that you do not need to be seen by the Detention Centers Medical Authority then indicate this on the Non-Emergency Medical Request form.
+The "Health Services Request" form will be provided to the Detention Centers Medical Authority, so if you feel that you do not need to be seen by the Detention Centers Medical Authority then indicate this on the "Health Services Request" form.
 Deputies will be allowed to provide an ice pack three (3) times daily for a period of three (3) days maximum.
 If you need an ice pack provided beyond these limits, then you will have to be seen by the Detention Center Medical Authority.
 While an inmate is receiving an ice pack they will not be allowed to utilize the exercise yard.